ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 It's essential that you understand how to use REDCap before trying to develop modules for it.
 Vanderbilt provides a series of videos that provide basic training in how to use REDCap to create and administer instruments and surveys.
 See [https://projectredcap.org/resources/videos/](https://projectredcap.org/resources/videos/)

 The University of Colorado Denver has created a series of videos that address more advanced topics.
-You can access all of those videos at their [Youtube Playlist](https://www.youtube.com/playlist?list=PLrnf34ZtZ9FpHcZyZuNnNFZ9cEbhijNGf).
+You can access all of those videos at their [YouTube Playlist](https://www.youtube.com/playlist?list=PLrnf34ZtZ9FpHcZyZuNnNFZ9cEbhijNGf).

 ### Vanderbilt's External Module Documentation